Salisbury railway station: Great Western Railway

-On 12 September 1932 the GWR's passenger trains were transferred to the LSWR station, and the two railways were in common ownership by British Railways from 1 January 1948.
-The train shed was demolished but Brunel's passenger buildings were designated as Grade II listed in 1972 and are in use as offices by non-railway businesses.
+On 12 September 1932, GWR's passenger trains were transferred to the LSWR station, and the two railways were in common ownership by British Railways from 1 January 1948.
+The train shed was demolished, but Brunel's passenger buildings were designated as Grade II listed in 1972 and are in use as offices by non-railway businesses.

+21st century

+In June 2024, Wiltshire Council began a project to refurbish the station's forecourt, using money from the government's Future High Streets fund.
+The project was expected to take around 12 months and cost £5.8 million; SWR had already provided a new cycle hub at a cost of £750,000.
+The work included landscaping, lighting improvements and creation of a bus interchange, and most car parking would be relocated to a new facility on Fisherton Street.